facebookresearch/mmf/docs/source/tutorials/concepts.md

 **Authors**: Amanpreet Singh

-To develop on top of Pythia, it is necessary to understand concepts and terminology used in Pythia codebase.
-Pythia has been very carefully designed from ground-up to be a multi-tasking framework.
-This means using Pythia you can train on multiple datasets/datasets together.
+To develop on top of MMF, it is necessary to understand concepts and terminology used in MMF codebase.
+MMF has been very carefully designed from ground-up to be a multi-tasking framework.
+This means using MMF you can train on multiple datasets/datasets together.

-To achieve this, Pythia has few opinions about architecture of your research project.
+To achieve this, MMF has few opinions about architecture of your research project.
-But, being generic means Pythia abstracts a lot of concepts in its modules and it would be easy to develop on top of Pythia once a developer understands these simple concepts.
+But, being generic means MMF abstracts a lot of concepts in its modules and it would be easy to develop on top of MMF once a developer understands these simple concepts.
-Major concepts and terminology in Pythia that one needs to know in order to develop over Pythia are as follows:
+Major concepts and terminology in MMF that one needs to know in order to develop over MMF are as follows:

 - [Tasks and Datasets](#tasks-and-datasets)
 - [Models](#models)